 Unit must be powered and crankcase heaters energized at least 8 hours BEFORE compressors are started.
+This will protect the compressors from premature failure.

 Each compressor can be equipped with a crankcase heater.
 The proper operation of the crankcase heater is important to maintain an elevated compressor oil temperature during the "Off" cycle to reduce oil foaming during compressor starts.
 Oil foaming occurs when refrigerant condenses in the compressor and mixes with the oil.
 In lower ambient conditions, refrigerant migration to the compressor could increase.